 When you feel burned out, it’s an almost certain sign that your body has developed some level of adrenal imbalance.
 Hormones produced by the adrenal glands drive and manage the body’s response to stress.
 These hormones, including the major stress hormone cortisol, are activated during the body’s “fight or flight response,” that ancient system that’s designed to help us flee in the face of danger.

 After this system protects us from whatever threat presented itself — whether real or perceived — the body’s stress response is intended to turn itself off and production of stress hormones drops back to normal.
-However, when stress is unrelenting — as it has been for many of us during the pandemic — the adrenals can stay on alert indefinitely and stress hormone production remains ramped up.
+However, when stress is unrelenting — as it has been for many of us — the adrenals can stay on alert indefinitely and stress hormone production remains ramped up.
 As a result, adrenal hormones, especially cortisol, can be pushed out of balance, leading to the troubling symptoms we associate with burnout: extreme lack of energy, crushing fatigue, brain fog and weight gain.

 This is why solving burnout can’t truly happen without supporting your adrenals.
 So, as you start to take on your symptoms, try these steps.